 - Plank 1x close to failure

-Ab training is no rocket science, although some people will gladly try to make you believe so, and in the process they’ll sell you an Ab-tronic pro training device.
+Ab training is not rocket science, although some people will gladly try to make you believe so, and in the process, they’ll sell you an Ab-Tronic pro training device.

 No, but seriously, getting that six-pack is easy in terms of training, the hard part is actually being lean enough to have them show.